 Personal information provided to the Airdrie Public Library is collected under the authority of Alberta’s Libraries Act and Freedom of Information and Protection of Privacy Act.
 The information is used to provide library services and maintain statistics.

 APL is a networked member of the Marigold Library System.
-APL’s business files link to and are stored on Marigold’s Integrated Library System (ILS).
+APL’s business files link to and are stored on Marigold’s Library System's network.

 Library Membership and Borrowing Records